-Despite positive responses as a means to encouraging good behaviour at Perry Hall Multi-Academy Trust, it may be necessary to employ a number of sanctions to ensure behaviour is corrected; ensuring a safe and positive learning environment.
+Despite positive responses as a means to encouraging good behaviour in Perry Hall Multi-Academy Trust, it may be necessary to employ a number of consequences to ensure behaviour is corrected; ensuring a safe and positive learning environment.
 As with matters relating to reward, consistency is vital and should be appropriate to each individual situation.
-This policy is designed to empower all staff in our mutual desire to create a fair, safe, secure and happy learning environment.

-When dealing with all forms of misbehaviour all staff should follow these three over-riding rules:
+This policy is designed to empower both teaching and support staff in our mutual desire to create a just, secure and happy learning environment.
+When dealing with all forms of inappropriate behaviour, teachers should follow these three over-riding rules: